MDP-based Energy-aware Task Scheduling for Battery-less IoT: MDP Design

-Recall that the safety probability $P_{safe}^{(i)}(V_n), \forall~ i\in \{s,t\}$ is defined in \eqref{eq:vsafedef}, and the sets $\mathcal{S}_1$ and $\mathcal{S}_2$ are defined in Section \ref{sec:action}.
+where $i\in\mathcal{I}$ indexes the task associated with action $a$ and $(w_s,w_c,w_t)\in\mathbb R_+^3$ are the same weighting parameters used in~\eqref{eq:optgeneral}.
 This function assigns higher rewards to states with higher voltage levels, thereby encouraging the agent to actively engage in task execution when sufficient energy is available.
-Moreover, it is a non-decreasing and monotonic function with respect to the initial voltage (i.e., $V_n$), which can reduce the complexity of the MDP formulation \cite{puterman1994} as further discussed in Section~\ref{sec:thresholdpolicy}.
+Moreover, it is a non-decreasing and monotonic function with respect to the initial voltage (i.e., $V$), which can reduce the complexity of the MDP formulation \cite{puterman1994} as further discussed in Section~\ref{sec:thresholdpolicy}.